otaoi/CSRtoOWL/README.md

 2. Push your branch to your forked repository.

-3. Open a Pull Request against the `ain branch of the original repo.
+3. Open a Pull Request against the main branch of the original repo.

 4. In your PR description, explain what you changed and why.